Principles of Developer Experience

 Two angles to this often make it challenging to focus on this principle:

 - Focus on tomorrow’s user: It’s essential to focus not just on today’s users but to make systems scalable and maintainable for future users and the growth of a codebase, product, or organization.
-Even though we may focus on user value today, it may make more sense to prioritize the value the tool will bring to tomorrow’s user.
+Even though we may focus on user value today, it may make more sense to prioritize the value the tool will bring to tomorrow’s users.
 De-prioritizing immediate work is in direct conflict with providing value to users quickly but will bring more value to everyone over a longer time.

 - Do the boring work: Some developers will go to extreme lengths to justify going after shiny and fun projects.
-This list of priorities can serve as a counter-measure.
-An explicit user focus will almost always shut down grand ideas about complete technology rewrites in favor of the monotonous work.
+This list of priorities can serve as a countermeasure.
+An explicit user focus will almost always shut down grand ideas about complete technology rewrites in favor of monotonous work.
 For example, instead of rewriting a dependency manager, what if you started managing your dependencies?

 Here are two concrete examples of a user focus on “error signals”:

 - The primary goal of a testing framework such as Jest is to ensure correctness.
 The secondary goal is to provide highly actionable signals immediately when something goes wrong.
-That’s why hundreds of hours of (free and paid open source) work went into designing Jest’s error output and intelligent scheduling to give actionable feedback to developers quickly.
+That’s why hundreds of hours of (free and paid open-source) work went into designing Jest’s error output and intelligent scheduling to give actionable feedback to developers quickly.

 - Rick Hanlon completely redesigned how to display errors in React Native.
 This change improved user actionable feedback and speeds up how quickly users can resolve programming mistakes.